What are the 4 Types of Welding?

 Aerospace and auto also use TIG welding as well as other industrial markets.
 This is also a great type of welding for Iowa as it can be very useful for farmers to use welding wagon frames, fenders and other important equipment.

 Want to take your welding to go?
 One big positive about Stick welding is that it’s portable.
 Stick welding is used in construction, maintenance and repair, underwater pipelines, and industrial fabrication.

 For this type of welding, you will use a shielded metal art welding or more commonly known as Stick welding.
 You will use a consumable and protected electrode, or stick.
 The stick softens and combines metals by heating with an arc between a covered metal electrode and the base metal workpiece.
 As the stick melts, its protective cover also melts and shields the weld area from oxygen and other gases that may be in the air.

 Flux-cored arc welding is similar to MIG welding because both use continuous wire and power supplies.
 You will combine a continuous electrode with a base metal.
 The electrode is a hollow tube filled with flux that is fed through the weld gun and into the weld pool.
 When welding outdoors, a flux shield offers protection against weather elements.
 This type of welding is used for welding thicker metals and is used in machining industries.

 Now that you’ve heard more about the different types of welding and know it sparks your interest, how do you go about finding the training you need?
 Marshalltown Community College offers three types of training for welders.
 You can take an 18-credit certificate program in either Manufacturing Welding or Manufacturing Welding: Construction.
 You can also choose to take a 35-credit Manufacturing Welding Practitioner diploma program.

-Not looking to make a career of welding but still interested in learning more or expanding on the skills you have?
-Iowa Valley Continuing Education offers a variety of classes in different types and uses of welding.
+Not looking to make a career in welding but still interested in learning more or expanding on the skills you have?
+Iowa Valley Continuing Education offers a variety of classes on different types and uses of welding.